jrercoli/spacex_api/README.md

 2) create a virtual environment with venv (https://docs.python.org/3/library/venv.html) : python3 -m venv /path/to/new/virtual/environment
 3) activate the virtual environment : venv\Scripts\activate
 4) install the packages : pip install -r requirements.txt
-5) set the FLASK_APP variable : set FLASK_APP=sx_trello_api (windows) - export FLASK_APP=sx_trello_api (linux/ubuntu)
+5) set the FLASK_APP variable : set FLASK_APP=trello_api (windows) - export FLASK_APP=trello_api (linux/ubuntu)
 6) launch the flask local server : flask run
 7) verify that the service is online, go to your browser and put: http://localhost:5000/about , you receive the message: This is a SpaceX Trello API :)
-8) now you need to fill the .env file that have the id values of your trello account and board.
+8) now you need to create a .env file with the content of the example file: trello_env_ex.txt, and put in it the id values of your trello account and board.
 You could find out using some urls of the app that were created for this purpose: http://localhost:5000/get/boards, http://localhost:5000/get/lists (find the id for your ToDo list), http://localhost:5000/get/labels (find the labels ids), and also put your Trello's ApiKey and Token.

 # How to use